 The Computer Competency Exam covers five essential areas of computer skills in which students need to be able to demonstrate competency:

 - Basic Computer Concepts and The Internet

-Students who are interested in the CCE should first perform an initial self-assessment to see whether or not they are good candidates for the CCE.
-This self-assessment lists all the skills that are required for the exam as well as information about taking the practice exam.
-After this self-assessment, the student will be able to make an informed decision of whether to take the CCE or take the course, INFS 1010.
-You are strongly encouraged to review the self-assessment online.
+The Self Assessment lists all of the skills that are covered on the CCE exam.
+Students who are interested in taking the CCE should first practice the tasks listed on the Self Assessment to see whether or not they are good candidates for the CCE.
+After this self-assessment, students will be able to make an informed decision of whether to take the CCE or take the 3-credit-hour course, INFS 1010, instead.